-When it’s practical and economically feasible, incorporating a variety of foods is encouraged.
+No!
+Well, not if you enjoy eating it!
+Instead of choosing a “clean eating” lifestyle, consider gentle nutrition.
+You can learn more about gentle nutrition here, but in general, when it’s practical and economically feasible, incorporating a variety of foods is encouraged.
 This includes produce (like fruits and veggies), grains, proteins, and sources of fat.
-This also includes “fun” foods like dessert and so forth.
-Remember: our health and performance are products of behaviors over time.
+This also includes fun foods like dessert and even candy.
+Remember: our health and performance are products of our behaviors over time.
 Here are a few articles to learn more about these various components to a balanced and non-restrictive lifestyle:

 So, is it time to drop the idea of “clean eating?”

 Yup.
 And I’d like you to also reassess the intent behind why you’re choosing this type of lifestyle.
 The “healthiest” diet for a dancer is one that supports all realms of their being: their physical health, mental health, and emotional health.
 If you’re stressing over what the “healthiest” option on the menu is (like I did!) then you might be putting society’s (practically unattainable) view of “health” before your true needs, desires, and personal preferences.